 Children from low to negligible income families often can’t afford a single meal and at times, live only on just a loaf of bread.
 At times, it could actually be a left-over from somebody else’s meal.
 In such a case, education and eliminating hunger become a far-off dream.

 Empirically it’s proven that levels of malnutrition and education are closely interlinked.
 Annamrita tries to address both.
 Annamrita aims to fill those empty stomachs and fuel those dreams which haven’t been able to take flight because of malnutrition.
-SBI Funds management has identified malnutrition as one of the biggest challenges for India hence it has been associated with organizations like Annamrita.
+SBI Funds management has identified malnutrition as one of the biggest challenges for India and therefore got involved with organizations and gave CSR donation to NGOs like Annamrita.

 In an interview with the CIO of SBI Funds Management, Mr. Navneet Munot expresses what this mission means to them and that we will all be together planting the seeds of a future where malnutrition will be just a history which will not repeat itself.